Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 We were sitting in that row!
 There were dead bodies under the stools and we didn't even know it!

-I looked at it all and wanted to get out of Shenzhen at the first opportunity.
+I wanted to get out of Shenzhen at the first opportunity.
 It was really too scary.
 After that, I didn't even dare to go out again, and when I got paid, I left.

 I don't know where this girl went, and we never had any contact again.